bmuschko/gradle-cargo-plugin/README.md

 * `configHomeDir`: The home directory of your local container's configuration.
 * `configFile`: The [configuration files](https://codehaus-cargo.github.io/cargo/Configuration+files+option.html) you want to add to your container's configuration.
 The `configFile` is a closure itself and requires you to provide the attributes `files` and `toDir`.
-Any type that can be passed to [Project.files(Object...)](https://docs.gradle.org/current/javadoc/org/gradle/api/Project.html#files-java.lang.Object...-) can be used as `files` attribute and `toDir` should be a `String`.
+A [`FileCollection`](http://www.gradle.org/docs/current/javadoc/org/gradle/api/file/FileCollection.html) should be used as `files` attribute and `toDir` should be a `String`.
-Multiple configuration file destinations be defined by creating more than one `configFile` closure.
+Multiple configuration file destinations can be defined by creating more than one `configFile` closure.
 * `rmiPort`: The port to use when communicating with this server, for example to start and stop it.
 * `timeout`: The timeout (in ms) in which to determine if the container is successfully started or stopped (defaults to 120000ms).
 * `extraClasspath`: A [`FileCollection`](http://www.gradle.org/docs/current/javadoc/org/gradle/api/file/FileCollection.html)